THE BLARE BLOG Fall/Winter

 As I've noticed and talked about women's

-voices on radio too often sound like grade school children until
+voices on radio too often sound like grade school children

 you listen long enough to realize they've had some amount of education